 Idaho’s Wine History

-The wine here in Idaho is great; all the locals know it even if we might not get the recognition we deserve.
+The wine here in Idaho is great; all the locals know it, and it’s starting to catch on.
 While the Idaho wine scene as we know it got its start in the 1970’s the first recorded planting of wine grapes in the state was actually at least 100 years earlier.
-According to the Idaho Wine Commission, the first record of harvested grapes in Idaho was in Lewiston all the way back in 1864, which makes them arguably the first in the entire pacific northwest.
+The history of Idaho wine, according to the Idaho Wine Commission, began with the first record of harvested grapes in Lewiston all the way back in 1864, which makes them arguably the first in the entire pacific northwest.
+So

 Tea Totaling Tragedy